Instant camera: Fujifilm

 In more recent years, Fujifilm introduced a line of instant cameras and film in Japanese and Asian markets.
 Fujifilm called their instant camera line Fotorama.
 Starting in the early 1980s the F series of cameras include the F-10, F-50S and F-62AF.
 In the mid-1980s it introduced the 800 series with models such as the MX800, 850E, and Mr Handy collapsible.
 The ACE cameras were introduced in the mid-1990s with film identical to the 800 film but with a different cartridge.
 The integral films are based on the Kodak line of instant camera films.
 The instant films FI-10/PI-800/ACE series are somewhat compatible with the Kodak line of instant cameras, with minor modifications to the cartridge to make it fit.
 The F series film was discontinued in 1994 but similar modifications on more recent Instax film can be made to fit in the older cartridges.

 Fujifilm was one of the first manufacturers who added different shooting modes to Polaroid cameras.
 "Kid mode" for example, will shoot photos at a faster shutter speed for capturing fast moving objects or people.
 Fujifilm later introduced Instax Mini 8 and advertised as the "cutest camera" targeting young women and girls.
 Shortly after, they introduced Instax Mini 90 and Instax mini 70, Targeting middle-aged men with the new sleek and classic design.

-In the late 1990s Fujifilm introduced a new series of cameras using a new film called Instax it was available in markets outside the US.
+In the late 1990s Fujifilm introduced a new series of cameras using a new film called Instax.
+It was available in markets outside the US.
 Instax became available in a smaller size with the introduction of the Instax Mini/Cheki line.
 Polaroid's Mio was available in the US, it uses the same film as the Fujifilm Instax Mini series but were rebranded as Mio film.
 This was also true of the Polaroid 300, and this film is still being sold.
 None of Fujifilm's products were sold officially in the United States originally.
 With the announcement in 2008 of Polaroid ceasing film production, Instax and peel apart type films became available in more channels.
 Fuji ended production of peel-apart films in 2016, FP-100C being the last such product from them.

-Polaroid Originals

-As noted above, Polaroid Originals (previously the Impossible Project) produces instant film for Polaroid cameras.
-In spring 2016, as Impossible Project they released their own instant camera, the Impossible I-1 that uses the company's 600-type and I-Type films.
-In September 2017, now renamed Polaroid Originals, it announced the Polaroid OneStep 2 that also uses its 600-type and I-Type films.